 Is The Act Significant Until Today?

 Yes, because many states opposed it after it was given.
-This brought about some changes in society, even if they didn’t enforce it until 1917.
-Many men could now serve on juries and have access to public accommodations, which made a big difference for black people.
-For example, before this Act, black men could not serve on juries in most states.
+This brought about some societal changes, even if they didn’t enforce it until 1917.
+For instance, before this Act, black men could not serve on juries in most states.